sanger-pathogens/circlator/README.md

-circlator
+Circlator
 =========

-A tool to circularise bacterial genome assemblies.
+A tool to circularize bacterial genome assemblies.

 For how to use Circlator, please see the [Circlator wiki page] [circlator wiki].